-Mr. Al-Abdulla was appointed as Project Director to establish Muntajat in 2012, where the challenging assignment was successfully accomplished and he was then assigned as CEO and member of the Board of Directors of Qatar Chemical and Petrochemical Marketing and Distribution Company Q.J.S.C.
+In 2012 he was appointed as Project Director to establish Muntajat where challenging assignment was successfully accomplished and then assigned as CEO and member of the Board of Directors of Qatar Chemical and Petrochemical Marketing and Distribution Company Q.J.S.C.
 (Muntajat).